 What if I told you that up until this very moment in your life, you couldn’t have done anything differently than what you have done?
 You couldn’t have went to a different school.
 You couldn’t have said no to your current job.
 You couldn’t have been a different person.
 This is what it means to not have free will.

 It’s easy to imagine what it would be like to choose something differently, but this is just an trick of the brain.
 A fictional character of yourself made up in your own head.
 This fictional character may resemble you in every way from looks, personality, intelligence and goals, but this person is not you.
 This person is no different then Harry Potter living in the world of Hogwarts.

 Our everyday choices we experience are illusions that make us think we are the author of our actions.
 This assumption, that humans can choose what we want, has completely shaped the way our society functions.
 From politics, law, morality, religion and even personal feelings, free will is at the core of almost everything.
-Shouldn’t we all care about this topic?
+But what if this is all one grand fantasy?